CrystalPowerGames/Beyond-the-Cursed-Mirror/README.md

+# Bugfix/Remaster of Beyond the Cursed Mirror by Rovertronic

+Remastered by Nicholas Lewis, with the permission of Rovertronic.

 # ![](https://i.imgur.com/CeOukzk.gif) HackerSM64 ![](https://i.imgur.com/s0LUbTo.gif)

 **AFTER CLONING THE REPO, CHECK OUT THE `include/config` FOLDER BEFORE ANYTHING ELSE!
 THERE'S A LOT OF STUFF IN THIS REPO THAT CAN BE TOGGLED THERE.**